Voting snag in Arizona fuels election conspiracy theories – KION546

 At issue were printers that were not producing dark enough markings on the ballots, which required election officials to change the printer settings.
 Until then, some voters who tried to insert their ballots into voting tabulators were forced to wait and use other machines or were told they could leave their ballots in a drop box.
 Those votes were expected to be counted Wednesday.

-Maricopa County Recorder Stephen Richer said he was sorry for the inconvenience.
+The county recorder, Republican Stephen Richer, said he was sorry for the inconvenience.

 “Every legal vote will be tabulated.
 I promise,” he said.

-The issue affected about 25% of voting centers in Maricopa County, which includes metropolitan Phoenix.
-It was not immediately clear how many ballots were affected.
+The issue affected an unknown number of ballots in the county that includes metropolitan Phoenix.

 Some of the tabulators at 60 voting sites did not read the ballots because the printers did not produce what are known as “timing marks” dark enough to be read by the machines.
 Voters who had their ballots rejected were told they could try the location’s second tabulator, put it in a ballot box to be counted at the central facility later or cancel it and go to another vote center.

 The majority of Arizona counties do not count ballots at polling places.
 Officials bring the ballots to a central facility for counting.
-The ballots that were left in the drop boxes will be counted at that central site.
+The ballots that were left in the drop boxes in Maricopa County will be counted at their central site.
+The county is home to about 4.1 million people.

+The county’s main election building where votes are tabulated was the scene of protests by hundreds of Trump supporters, some of whom were armed, after he lost in 2020.
+The county has tightene security around the downtown Phoenix building and the county sheriff, Paul Penzone, said Monday that his department was prepared to handle any issues.

 “And then I know one woman who was coming out, she tried like four or five times for it to work and it wasn’t working,” said Perini.
 “And someone had told her she could leave her ballot and she’s like, No, no, no, no, no.”

-Note: This story has been corrected to reflect that there are 223 vote centers, not 232.